BioJulia/XAMAuxData.jl/docs/src/index.md

 ```

 In order to mutate auxiliary objects, their data need to be able to be resized, and therefore must be backed by a `Vector{UInt8}`.
 Mutable auxiliaries can be constructed from a `Vector{UInt8}` and a starting index.
-Any data before the starting index which is not read to write to.
+Any data before the starting index is never touched by the `Auxiliary` object, even if e.g. the object is emptied.
-This starting index enables `Auxiliary` objects to share the same `Vector` that is used to store PAF, SAM or GFA records:
+This starting index enables `Auxiliary` objects to share the same `Vector` that is used to store other data of PAF, SAM or GFA records.

 In the example below, the first 22 bytes of the vector (the `some not-aux data here` part)
 corresponds to the data before the aux data, and hence the first index of the aux data in the vector is 23.